pymeasure/pymeasure/docs/dev/adding_instruments.rst

 If you give a single class and a list of ids, all channels will be of the same class.

 At instrument instantiation, the instrument will add the channels accordingly with the attribute names as a composition of the prefix (default :code:`"ch_"`) and channel id, e.g. :code:`ch_A`.
-Additionally, the channels will be collected in a list with the same name as you used for the `children` method.
+Additionally, the channels will be collected in a dictionary with the same name as you used for the `children` method.
 Without pressing reasons, call the list :code:`channels` and do not change the default prefix in order to keep the code base homogeneous.

 In order to add or remove programatically channels, use the parent's :meth:`~pymeasure.instruments.common_base.CommonBase.add_child`, :meth:`~pymeasure.instruments.common_base.CommonBase.remove_child` methods.